 The battery placement behind the seat tube keeps the heaviest part of the bike low and centered, keeping things stable and under control.

-At about $1,500, the Vika+ is a lot of bike for the money.
-A great value buy.
+At about $1,700, the Vika+ Flex is a lot of bike for the money.
+A great value buy given its capabilities.

 Blix’s modular rack system is really cool, giving you lots of opportunities to take things with you